 Is it a worthy trade-off?

-Well, if you mostly play competitive and fast-paced games, a quicker response time will better handle ghosting and trailing artifacts of fast-moving objects.
+Well, if you mostly play competitive and fast-paced games, a faster response time will better manage ghosting and trailing artifacts of fast-moving objects.

 For better visuals and picture quality, you should get a monitor with an IPS or VA panel instead.